-SUPA Sociology (0570) 1⁄2 Credit Grade 12 20 Weeks
+SUPA Sociology (0570)1⁄2 CreditGrade 11, 1220 Weeks

 Sociology is the study of social life, social change, and the social causes and consequences of human behavior.
 This course will investigate the structure of groups, organizations, and societies, and how people interact within these situations.
+12th graders will get preference in the scheduling of this class.